✦ Discern the Spirit ✦

 4.1/5 · GodlyScore 82/100

-One of Hollywood's finest portraits of sacrificial fatherhood and perseverance — Chris Gardner's refusal to abandon his son through homelessness is a genuine model of paternal love.
+One of Hollywood's finest portraits of sacrificial fatherhood — Chris Gardner refuses to abandon his son through homelessness.
+Clean content with mild profanity.
+A model of perseverance that enacts James 1:3-4 without being preachy about it.

 View Full Score →

 The Pursuit of Happyness is fundamentally about a father who refuses to abandon his child.
 When Chris Gardner's wife leaves, his first and non-negotiable priority is keeping his son.
 He sleeps in subway bathrooms, homeless shelters, and behind locked doors — always with his son, always protecting the relationship.
-This is what God as "a father to the fatherless" looks like enacted in a human father's life.
+This is Psalm 68:5's portrait of "a father to the fatherless" enacted in a human father's life.

-The film understands something Hollywood often misses: that fatherhood is not primarily about provision but about presence.
-Gardner's son does not suffer most from the poverty — he suffers when his father is emotionally absent, and thrives when his father shows up fully.
-Ephesians 6:4's instruction to raise children "in the training and instruction of the Lord" begins with being there.
+The film understands something Hollywood often misses: fatherhood is not primarily about provision but about presence.
+Gardner's son does not suffer most from poverty — he thrives when his father shows up fully.
+Ephesians 6:4 begins with being there.

 The Theology of Perseverance